Out-Law Analysis | 28 Apr 2021 | 2:15 pm | 4 min. read

 The combined benefits of a court supervised process and the cross class cram down mechanism means that the restructuring plan is already emerging as the restructuring tool of choice for many corporate entities facing significant financial hardship due to the pandemic, and given the increasing uncertainties around the use of a CVA.
 If the court decides to sanction the Virgin Active restructuring plans, it is this decision that could potentially be the case that opens the floodgates to corporate tenants seeking to compromise pandemic-related lease liabilities.

-Co-written by Sarah Jennings and Lucy Cinnamond of Pinsent Masons.
+Co-written by Lucy Cinnamond of Pinsent Masons.